Ryan: The hit parade for Danica Patrick understandably can take its toll

 And then Patrick gave an interview that seemed borderline flippant in contrast to the preceding somberness.

-Was it fair to criticize it as tone deaf, as many spent the next few days doing on satellite radio and social media?
+Was it fair to criticize it as tone deaf, as many did the next few days on satellite radio and social media?

 Let’s put aside the mood, the timing, the setting and just re-examine some of Patrick’s words while standing outside the care center on national TV for the second consecutive week.